AI

 Three things do: user adoption, time to value, and behavior change.

 User adoption.
 Are people choosing to use this or do you have to force them?
-If usage drops when you stop reminding people, you don’t have product-market fit.
-The biggest pilot problem isn’t that AI models aren’t capable - it’s that people and organizations don’t understand how to use AI tools properly or design workflows that capture benefits.
+If usage drops when you stop reminding people, you do not have product-market fit.
+Prosci research found user proficiency is the single largest challenge at 38% of all AI failure points, outpacing technical challenges (16%), organizational adoption issues (15%), and data quality concerns (13%).
+People and organizations do not understand how to use AI tools properly or design workflows that capture benefits.

 Time to value.
 How long before someone sees a benefit?
 If it takes 30 minutes to set up for a 5-minute time save, you’ve got a problem.
 The best AI tools deliver value in the first use.